vusalif/vusalif/README.md

 ✷ built several projects across all platforms, that includes: web, native ios, chrome extensions. 🍏

-✷ if you want see my projects visit my personal website. 🥗

-✷ if you want to contact with me visit the email right below. 📩
+✷ if you want to contact with me check the email right below. 📩

 ⎯ thank you.
 <!---